-The officials shall keep a record of the number of goals scored by each team, the number of the player scoring each goal and the number of team timeouts.
+The officials shall keep a record of the number of goals scored by each team, the number of the player scoring each goal, the number of team timeouts and the count of team faceoff violations per half.
 They shall check with the official scorer at the end of each period, and the officials' score shall be the official score of the game.
 Before the game, the name of each official must be printed by that individual in both teams' scorebooks.